Lists in APEX

 - Integration with Salesforce Features: Lists integrate seamlessly with many Salesforce features.
 For instance, when querying records with SOQL (Salesforce Object Query Language), the results are often stored in lists.

-- Support for Complex Data Structures: Lists can be used to create complex data structures such as list of lists, maps of lists, etc., providing powerful ways to structure and process data.
+- Support for Complex Data Structures: Lists can be used to create complex data structures, such as lists of lists, maps of lists, and so on, providing powerful ways to structure and process data.

 Properties Of Lists In Apex